prominence-eosc/docs/containers.md

   ]
 }
 ```
 The same method can be used for other private registries and Docker Hub.
+It is preferable that a token with read-only privileges is used rather than a password if at all possible.
-[Here](https://docs.gitlab.com/ee/user/packages/container_registry/index.html) is some information about accessing a GitLab container registry using tokens.
+See [here](https://docs.gitlab.com/ee/user/packages/container_registry/index.html) for information about accessing a GitLab container registry using tokens, and similarly [here](https://docs.docker.com/docker-hub/access-tokens/) for Docker Hub.

 Under some conditions a container runtime will be selected automatically.
 This will only happen if there is only one runtime which will work for the specified image.
 For other cases, e.g. a Docker Hub image, Singularity is used as the default but optionally udocker can be forced by the user.